kylejgillett/sounderpy/docs/source/gettingdata.rst

    Return a ``dict`` of 'cleaned up' model reanalysis data from a given model, for a given location, date, and time

-   :param model: the requested model to use (rap-ruc, era5, ncep)
+   :param model: the requested model to use ("rap-ruc", "era5", "ncep")
    :type model: str, required
    :param latlon: the latitude & longitude pair for sounding ([44.92, -84.72])
    :type latlon: list, required